-Michael E. Barnicle is a government contracts trial lawyer who represents federal government contractors relative to aerospace, national defense, homeland security, cybersecurity, information security, legislative affairs, foreign military sales and international trade matters.
+Mr. Barnicle represents federal government contractors relative to aerospace, national defense, homeland security, cybersecurity, information security, legislative affairs, foreign military sales and international trade matters.
 He assists clients throughout the U.S., Europe, Africa, Asia, and the Middle East.
 Mr. Barnicle is recurrently called upon to advise upon matters arising in conflict and disaster areas.

 After law school and prior to joining Duane Morris, Mr. Barnicle served as a government contracts attorney in the U.S. Army Judge Advocate General's (JAG) Corps that included a combat tour in Iraq as a strategic legal advisor to senior military and other government officials.
 Due to his government-military experience, Mr. Barnicle possesses unique insight into the complex government contracting and acquisition processes that allows him to anticipate issues, assess litigation risk and develop practical solutions.